SUSTAINABILITY HEROES GALLERY HONORS FATHER BEN URMSTON, S.J.

 Please join in celebrating the life and values of Father Ben Urmston, S.J., Peace and Justice Champion.
 Father Urmston is the founder of Xavier’s Peace and Justice Programs and Professor Emeritus.

-- Check out our latest issue of the Sustainability Program Newsletter.
+Check out the latest issue of our Sustainability Program Newsletter

 - In March 2008, Xavier University created a Sustainability Committee in response to the requirements of the American College and University Presidents Climate Commitment.
 The Committee, which represents a cross-section of the campus community, has created a comprehensive plan for achieving climate neutrality and initiated tangible actions to meet the goals expressed in the Campus Sustainability Plan.